Lorygold/Lorygold/README.md

 #### A Back-End Developer by day ☼ and a Master student by night ☾

 * 🔭 I’m currently working as **Threat Detection Engineer @ Certego**
-* 🌱 I’m currently completing a Master degree in Computer Science, focusing on Machine Learning studies
+* 🌱 I’m currently completing a Master degree in Computer Science
 * 👥 I'm a member of [the Honeynet Project](https://www.honeynet.org/) - a non-profit security research organization -
 * 👩🏼‍🏫 I'm a Mentor for the [Google Summer of Code '25](https://summerofcode.withgoogle.com/) for the Honeynet org with the [BuffaLogs project](https://github.com/certego/BuffaLogs)